-Everything we learned is documented on this website in the form of mattress reviews and comparisons, where we score & rate the leading brands on the 13 features you should care about most when buying any mattress online.
+We score & rate everything we review on the 13 features you should care about most.
+Our review process is explained at the end of this page.

 My #1 goal with this website is to help you make a rational, fact-based decision when buying a bed online – in 10 minutes or less.

 The Benefits Of Buying a Mattress Online

 Table of Contents

-Tuft And Needle, one of the newer companies in the market, put together this interesting comparison below that explains why online mattresses cost so much less.
+Tuft And Needle put together the following comparison chart that explains why online mattresses cost so much less.

 As you can see, selling mattresses online direct from the factory eliminates a lot of markup and middlemen, which cuts a lot of cost out of a mattress:

 This is why mattresses sold online typically sell for 30-50% less than comparable store-bought mattresses.